-Most classes last three hours and run for four weeks or run for two full days.
+Classes either last three hours and run for four weeks or run for two full days.

 The studio has a variety of standard gauge and bulky knitting machines (no need to own a machine, or bring yours to class…but you can if you want).

-On this four-week course you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
+In this class you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
 Trouble shooting techniques such as unraveling and picking up dropped stitches, are taught along with short-rowing and re-hung stitches.
 This course is appropriate for complete beginners, or those who want to brush up on their knowledge.

-This four week course will cover all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
+This class covers all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
 This course is appropriate for machine knitters with basic experience

 Personalized instruction or help for individual projects.